Team format for Pro-Am Series

 - Bottom 2 teams from each group enter the Bronze Trophy knockout, with first round losers dropping into the Wooden Spoon knockout.

-- 2018 change – best of 12 knockout stages for all trophies – Gold, Silver, Bronze and Wooden Spoon.
+- Best of 12 knockout stages for all trophies – Gold, Silver, Bronze and Wooden Spoon.

 - If a tie occurs during knockout, then teams go to a penalty shootout.